mixxxdj/mixxx/src/network/rest/README.md

 All routes are served under the versioned base path `/api/v1` (for example, `/api/v1/health`).

+### Schema

+- `GET /schema` — static JSON description of the available endpoints, required scopes, and supported actions for AutoDJ and playlist commands.
+Includes links for the core routes.

 ## REST API architecture and control flow

 The REST API is a thin HTTP façade that routes requests into Mixxx's existing